Limited Clients. Proven Results.

 Temporary Protection Order

 Just being charged with a Middleburg Heights domestic violence will result in the issuance of a temporary protection order ("TPO").
 A temporary protection order can restrict:

 A temporary protection order is often a condition of bond in the criminal case.
 Frequently, the alleged victim files for a civil protection order ("CPO").
 Our Domestic Violence Defense Attorneys will also defend your interests at the civil protection order hearing.
 A TPO automatically terminates at the conclusion of the criminal case.
 A civil protection order can be in place for up to 5 years.

 Similar to all areas of the law, Ohio’s domestic violence laws use some special definitions.
 For Example:

-Call the Domestic Violence Attorneys at Stiefvater Law to find out if we are currently taking on new clients.
-We are the Domestic Violence Lawyers in Middleburg Heights, Ohio, 44017.
+Call the Domestic Violence Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
+We are the Domestic Violence Defense Attorneys in Middleburg Heights, Ohio, 44017.

 The following comes from Ohio Revised Code Section 2919.25 (Ohio’s Domestic Violence Law):